 At the time of writing, based on data from patient anecdotes, the average cost for an imported 100mg/ml CBD product in a 30ml oral solution ranges from $200 – $300, which is typically one month's supply.
 A balanced product with 10mg/ml of THC and 10mg/ml of CBD in a 30ml oral solution ranges from $120 – $150.
 Sativex™ is reported to cost between $800-$1200 a month.
 These prices are indicative only; they have been coming down over the last 24-months and vary between pharmacies.

-However, costs are expected to come down further as the new Medicinal Cannabis Scheme enables production of cannabis medicines, here in New Zealand.
+The good news is that product costs are expected to come down significantly, as the new Medicinal Cannabis Scheme enables production of cannabis medicines here in New Zealand.

 Who can prescribe?